psaux0/psaux0.github.io/_posts/2016-7-29-a-bearish-view.md

 Today I sold all my stocks.
 On May 17th, I entered the market for the time.
 Till today, I received a total return of 11.62% in two and a half month, which I considered a not bad return.
 I have reasons that I need to sell my stocks - both personal and environmental.
 Personally, I become nervous and feel difficult to understand the market.
 At this period, I tell myself that it is a good choice to leave away from it for a while.
 The more important thing, however, is the environment.

+As the market goes higher and higher, it becomes riskier and riskier.
+Mr John Hussman wrote in his [weekly comments](http://www.hussmanfunds.com/wmc/wmc160725.htm)

+> There’s a field in one of our data sets that rarely sees much play, being driven primarily by only the most extreme combination of overvaluation, overbullish sentiment, and overbought conditions we’ve identified across history.
+It’s one of a variety of such syndromes we track, and I’ve simply labeled it “Bubble,” because with a single exception, this extreme variant has only emerged just before the worst market collapses in the past century.
+Prior to the advance of recent years, the list of these instances was: August 1929, the week of the market peak; August 1972, after which the S&P 500 would advance about 7% by year-end, and then drop by half; August 1987, the week of the market peak; March 2000, the week of the market peak; and July 2007, within a few points of the final peak in the S&P 500, with a secondary signal in October 2007, the week of that final market peak.

+I sincerely hope the same thing will not happen in 2016.

 In my daily thoughts on the market, I once wrote my framework of analyzing stocks.
 The number 1 rule I wrote down is Macroeconomic environment.
 It should be weighted 50% of the whole framework.
 Although I am not either a economic person or a dude who really understands fundamentals, several figures make me feel nervous and see a bigger opportunity right in the corner.

 Markets have cycles.
 Some people call it “boom-bust” cycle.
 The winner of a market is able to see the downturn.
 A quote by Howard Marks describes the downturn as “When people see real returns of market not satisfying their expected returns, the market is making a turn.”
 I really love this quote because it emphasizes the importance of people’s expectation.
 All these expectations come from Macroeconomic data and Micro company data.
 Let me show some figures.